andrearizzomt/raw-aviation-blog/TO_DO_LIST.md

 - TypeScript types and Zod validation are fully integrated.
 - Content is being served and displayed from Strapi to the frontend.
 - **Environment variables standardized** to use `NEXT_PUBLIC_STRAPI_URL` throughout.
+- **✅ Clean Build** - No build errors, all imports properly managed.

 ## 1. Project Setup
 - [x] Create a new directory for the project.